AntonioTang12138/AntonioTang12138.github.io/index.md

 - **Dec.
 15, 2024:** Stony Brook, Purdue, Dartmouth

 -**Dec.
-18, 2024:** The professor I want to work with in Dartmouth shows a great interests to my background.
-However, it is I that didn't catch the deadline of Dartmouth because I was so busy before the deadline, and the professor invited me to apply to the Dartmouth next year.
-This becomes a great pity for me.
+18, 2024:** [Dr. Jens Mahlmann](https://jensmahlmann.com/) in Dartmouth shows a interest to my background.
+However, it is I that didn't catch the deadline of PhD program in Dartmouth because I was so busy before the deadline.
+This became a great pity for me.
+The professor invited me to apply to the Dartmouth next year.

 *"A man can be destroyed, but cannot be defeated". —Ernest Hemingway*

+-**Dec.
+21, 2024:** UCSC